jmazouri/SharpPad/SharpPad.VSCode/README.md

 ## Hopeful Features

-- Better ValueTuple support (if possible)
+- Better ValueTuple support
 - More language-agnostic implementation (to support languages other than C#)
-- More Dump options/inputs
+- More Dump options/inputs (titles, grouping, etc)
 - Allow dumping raw HTML (works now but not intentionally)